mollyic/cluster_slurms/README.md

-## 1. Inputs
+## Inputs
-- **run files directory**: directory containing the individual scripts to run on the cluster.
+1. **run files directory**: directory containing the individual scripts to run on the cluster.
 It's location is specified in the config file.

-## 2. Configuration
+## Configuration

-### Slurm script generator
+### 1. Slurm script generator
 The `slurm_utils/slurm_gen.sh` is the default template for generating the slurm script.
 It is necessary to load the packages to run the script in the slurm job (e.g. pandas) and execute the file in the correct language (e.g. Python).

 - The current template is configured to run R scripts: